Skip to Content

 Grid congestion solutions, including a battery for peak shaving and imbalance trading

-An industrial client with solar panels and heating and cooling systems faced a grid congestion challenge in Noord-Brabant.
-Voltho was asked to conduct a flexibility scan.
-Flexible contract options with Enexis and a 2MWh battery concept with Energy Management System (EMS), designed for both peak shaving and trading on balancing markets, were developed and analyzed.
-At the client’s request, the business case for the battery was detailed, including revenue potential from FCR, imbalance, and spot markets.
-This enabled the client to make an informed decision on how to address connection exceedances now and after future expansions.
+An industrial client, with solar panels and cooling installations, is facing a grid congestion challenge in Noord-Brabant, at Theodorus haven.
+Voltho was asked to perform a flex scan and develop a battery business case.
+Flexible contract options with Enexis, as well as a 2 MWh battery equipped with an Energy Management System (EMS) capable of both peak shaving and trading on the spot and balancing markets, were developed and compared.
+This enabled the client to make a well-informed decision.

 Truck fleet sustainability, electric and biofuels